torvalds/linux/Documentation/locking/mutex-design.rst

 Mutexes are represented by 'struct mutex', defined in include/linux/mutex.h and implemented in kernel/locking/mutex.c.
 These locks use an atomic variable (->owner) to keep track of the lock state during its lifetime.
-Field owner actually contains 'struct task_struct *' to the current lock owner and it is therefore NULL if not currently owned.
+Field owner actually contains `struct task_struct *` to the current lock owner and it is therefore NULL if not currently owned.
 Since task_struct pointers are aligned at at least L1_CACHE_BYTES, low bits (3) are used to store extra state (e.g., if waiter list is non-empty).
 In its most basic form it also includes a